-Text: Discrete and Combinatorial Mathematics: An Applied Approach, 5th edition, by Grimaldi; Pearson Publishing.

-Calculator: A scientific calculator is required.
+- Text: Differential Equations and Linear Algebra, 4th edition, by Goode and Annin; Pearson/Prentice Hall. - Calculator: A scientific calculator is sometimes allowed.
 In addition, a graphing calculator is recommended.
 Either a graphing calculator or a computer algebra system will be used periodically in the classroom for demonstration purposes.
 The graphing utility device is an excellent tool for acquiring the understanding of many of the concepts of this course due to its ability to rapidly investigate both the numerical and graphical aspects of these concepts.
-However, there will not be any opportunity to use graphing calculators, cell phones, or any other online devices on the quizzes and exams.
-A scientific calculator is allowed on some exams and quizzes.
+However, there will not be any opportunity to use graphing calculators, cell phones, or any other online devices on the quizzes and exams other than a scientific calculator.